dbarj/database/adb-migration/02-migration-strategy/migration-strategy.md

     The purpose of the Cloud Premigration Advisor Tool (CPAT) is to help plan successful migrations to Oracle Databases in the Oracle Cloud or on-premises.
 It analyzes the compatibility of the source database with your database target and chosen migration method, and suggests a course of action for potential incompatibilities.
 CPAT provides you with information to consider for different migration tools.

-2. Evaluating the best migration method
+2. Evaluating the best migration method.

     There are multiple ways of migrating a database.
 You could ether use Data Pump, database links, Oracle GoldenGate, Database Migration Service or Zero Downtime Migration, to name a few.
-In this lab, we will check how Oracle Cloud Migration Advisor (CMA) brings you the expert technical knowledge of Oracle Database upgrade and migration to give you the best possible migration advice.
+In this lab, we will check how Oracle Cloud Migration Advisor (CMA) enables you to complete a successful migration to Oracle Autonomous Database.

-3. Performing the migration
+3. Performing the migration.

     Next, we will move: